young, 4 mm

 The 4 mm juvenile was found in an algae wash taken at about 16 m (53

 ft).
-The mature animal was found in an aquaculture tank on the Big
+The large, mature animal was found in an aquaculture tank on the Big

 Island in association with Caulerpa lentillifera.
-It may feed on that alga (and relatives?).
+The animal without red patches was found at a depth of 1-3 m (3-7 ft) at a moderately protected site.
+It may feed on Caulerpa lentillifera (and relatives?).

 Big Island and Maui: may be known from the western Pacific.